Homoclinic and heteroclinic solutions of the nonlinear Schr\"odinger equation with a complex Wadati potential: Homoclinic solutions

-In addition to homoclinic solutions, when the velocity boundary condition lies on the bifurcation curve $u_0 = \sqrt{f_{1,2}(\rho_0)}$, the hydraulic equations also admit a depression wave solution that does not satisfy the homoclinic boundary conditions.
-However, the elevation and depression waves meet at $X = 0$ so that one-parameter families of smooth kinks and antikinks can be constructed by piecewise combining the two waves at $X = 0$.
+When the velocity boundary condition coincides with the bifurcation curve $u_0 = \sqrt{f_{1,2}(\rho_0)}$, the hydraulic equations admit an elevation wave with boundary conditions $(\rho_0,u_0)$ and a depression wave with different boundary conditions that meet at $X = 0$ so that one-parameter families of smooth kinks and antikinks can be constructed by piecewise combining the two waves at $X = 0$.
 The kink satisfies the boundary condition $(\rho,u) \to (\rho_0,u_0)$ as $x \to -\infty$, the antikink as $x \to \infty$.
 These scenarios are depicted in Fig.~\ref{fig:discriminant}(c,d).
-We will investigate these solutions in more detail in sec.~\ref{sec:heter-solut}.

-In the remaining homoclinic subsections where we relax the slowly varying assumption are qualitatively consistent with the phase diagram in Fig.~\ref{fig:discriminant}(a).
-While the quantitative details of the homoclinic existence regions and the structure of depression wave solutions change, a notable departure from the hydraulic regime occurs for the predicted elevation waves that exhibit non-decaying, oscillatory tails resulting from a resonance in the singular boundary value problem \eqref{eq:24}.
-This case will be analyzed in sec.~\ref{sec:elev-homocl-orbits}.
-We now proceed to construct asymptotic approximations to homoclinic solutions in other regimes.